Trylobot/MoonWorksTemplate/README.md

 - Open the project directory in VSCode
 - Press Ctrl-Shift-B to open the build tasks menu
-- `Framework` tasks use .NET Framework to build and run (Windows only)
-- `Mono` tasks use Mono to build and run
-- `.NET 5` tasks use .NET 5 to build and run
+- Tasks use .NET 6.0 to build and run
 - Press F5 to build and debug

 ## Acknowledgments